AlphaRalph/IoTSensorBase/README.md

 <!-- discussion -->
 ## Discussion

+From a set of keywords to a concept idea.
 What did we <a href="docs/DISCUSSION.md">discuss</a> about before the project started.

+At the end we agreed the following architecture:
+![IoT SensorBase][Architecture]

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- Getting Started -->
 ## Getting Started

-<a href="docs/OVERVIEW.md">Getting Started Guide</a> includes a description of how to get the project run.
+<a href="docs/OVERVIEW.md">Getting Started Guide</a> includes a description of how to get the solution run.

 <p align="right">(<a href="#top">back to top</a>)</p>